 When are payments due?

 Payments are typically due on the fifth day of each month.
 However, at the start of each new term, payment is due on the first business day after the drop/add period has ended (based on the undergraduate day calendar).
-For Fall 2018 and Spring 2019, those due dates are September 4, 2018 and January 29, 2019, respectively.
-For Jan term 2019 and Summer 2019, those due dates are January 5, 2019 and June 10, 2019, respectively.
-Students may also review payment due dates on their e-bill at any time.
+Students may also review payment due dates on their e-bill at any time and online

 What types of payment are accepted?

 Payment may be made on-line with e-check, Visa, American Express, Master Card, or Discover.
 Click here for a tutorial for making payments online.
-Payments made in person may be made by check or cash.
-Credit card payments may not be made in person in the Bursar's Office.
+Payments made in person may be made by check.
+Credit card payments may not be made in person at the One Stop.
 Payments may be mailed to: Samford University - Student Financial Services, 800 Lakeshore Drive, Birmingham, AL 35229.

 How do I receive summer and Jan Term aid?